RimeetMavani/weather-mcp--build/README.md

 python test_client.py
 ```

 This connects via SSE, lists tools, calls all 5 with live data, prints previews, then closes the connection.
+This tests the MCP server directly — no Groq agent needed.

 ---